Lpiedagnel/Codersaurus-Rex-Collaborative-Blog-for-Developers/README.md

 4. Create a database named codersaurus_rex with the utf8mb4_unicode_ci collation.

 5. To update the database structure, you have two options:
     * Import the codersaurus_rex.sql file provided in this repository into your database.
+This solution is faster for testing, but is not secure for a production environment.
     * Use `doctrine:migrations:migrate` at the project root to apply migrations.
 Next, use the command symfony console `doctrine:fixtures:load` to generate test data.
+I recommend this solution if you are using the application in production.

 6. If you are not using a local server, create a .env.local file by copying the content of .env.
 Change the `APP_ENV` variable from `dev` to `prod`, update the key in `APP_SECRET`, and ensure the database access in `DATABASE_URL` is accurate.